Understanding your future expected returns is an important part of your investment plan.

 The figures are usually based on historical data, but modified by current valuation metrics.

-The Gordon Equation [2] is the best known expected returns formula.
+The Gordon Equation [2] is one of the better-known expected returns formula.

 Because future returns are highly uncertain, some sources offer a range of expected returns or probabilities.
 This emphasises the impossibility of precise predictions.